Asilomar State Marine Reserve: Recreation and nearby attractions

 The Monterey Bay Aquarium is a tourist attraction featuring a 28 ft living kelp forest.
 The exhibit includes species native to the nearby marine protected areas.
 The aquarium also houses sea otters, intertidal wildlife, and occasionally sea turtles.

 In addition to diving and visiting the aquarium, visitors to the Monterey Bay engage in kayaking, whale watching, charter fishing, surfing, bird watching, tidepooling and walking on the beach.
-Asilomar State Beach, adjacent to the reserve, has a .75 mile walking trail.
+Asilomar State Beach, adjacent to the reserve, has a .75 mile (1.2 km) walking trail.

 California's marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California's central coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.

 Local scientific and educational institutions involved in the monitoring include the Hopkins Marine Station (located at the Lovers Point SMR), the Monterey Bay Aquarium Research Institute (MBARI), and Moss Landing Marine Laboratories.
 Research methods include hook-and-line sampling, scuba diver surveys, and the use of Remote Operated Vehicle (ROV) submarines.